 Work on administrator evaluation began in 2009 when legislation was passed to create a system of leadership development.
-Act 222 of 2009 Regular Session created the School Leadership Coordinating Council.
-The purpose of the Council is to serve as a central body to coordinate the leadership development system efforts across the state.
+Act 222 of the 2009 Regular Session created the School Leadership Coordinating Council.
+The purpose of the Council was to serve as a central body to coordinate the leadership development system efforts across the state.

-One task of the Council was to recommend an evaluation system for principals.
-During the 2010-2011 school year, the Council worked with Dr. Connie Kamm, senior consultant with The Leadership and Learning Center.
+The School Leadership Coordinating Council worked with ADE to create a task force to create and recommend an evaluation system for principals; during the 2010-2011 school year, the task force worked with Dr. Connie Kamm, senior consultant with The Leadership and Learning Center.
 Based on the ISLLC standards, and other leadership systems, the group created a framework for a principal evaluation system.
 The framework included a 4-tier performance rating, rubrics and descriptors for each of the six standards.
 Professional growth plans and other resources were also created for the system.

 The ADE sponsored a two-year pilot for the principal evaluation system with ten school districts during the 2011-2012 and 2012-2013 school years.
 Dr. Kamm conducted the training for the principals and superintendents of the pilot districts.
 At the conclusion of the two-year pilot, the principal evaluation system was named theLeader Excellence and Development System (LEADS).
 ADE supported legislation in the 2013 legislative session to implement the principal evaluation system.